-news & updates:
+news + updates:

-latest reviews & patches / presets:
+reviews + patches / presets:

 My approach to synths & patch design.

-I encourage you to look at my collections as a wide variety of sounds that are meant to inspire, make you look at the synth in a different light and reach the exact opposite goal: be timeless and let you sound like no one else or any band you’ve heard.
-Some patches are traditionally-structured, some offbeat; they’re the result of me having fun with the instrument and trying to find its limits.
-However, the one element they all have in common is that they are ready-to-use in music or they can serve as starting points; you can find the textures or dynamics that you like and tweak them to suit your exact taste or purpose.
+I encourage you to look at my collections as a wide variety of eclectic sounds that will inspire, make you look at the synth in a different light and let you sound like no one else or any band you’ve heard.
+Some patches are traditionally-structured, while others are totally offbeat; they’re the result of me having fun with the instrument and trying to find its limits.
+However, one element that all my patches have in common is that they are ready-to-use in music or they can serve as starting points that will take you into various directions.
+You can find textures or dynamics that you like and easily personalize them further to better suit your exact taste or purpose.
+This way the patches become a great jumping-off point to put your own spin on things.
 If a valuable idea is there in the patch, the road to facilitate your work & unleash your creativity is now wide open.

 Finally, even if you think you know your synth, I still encourage you to reverse-engineer the patches to learn some tricks & features you might have missed (assuming you still have time & energy after playing all the sounds;)

 Thanks for dropping in, thanks for your support and stay tuned for a new release!